 “Growing up, watching TV, I never saw somebody on TV I could identify with—let alone a superhero,” Rose, who identifies as a lesbian, told Jimmy Fallon.
 After getting cast as Batwoman, she realized kids like her will now be able to “watch this growing up and relate to it and feel empowered and think they can be a superhero.”

-In her 60-plus years as crime fighter, Batwoman has endured dastardly plots and difficult trials—including being erased from existence.
+In her 60-plus years as a crime fighter, Batwoman has endured dastardly plots and difficult trials—including being erased from existence.
 And yet, like all the great superheroes, she has endured by connecting with readers, fans and creators beyond the action in the panels.
 It’s an enviable trajectory for any character—especially one born out of prudish fears.